MBT Curriculum

 While students benefit from having degrees in business, computer science or related areas, this is not a requirement for the program.
 Many students enroll with undergraduate degrees in liberal arts or other areas not related to business or computing.

-The course should include introductory programming concepts and Java syntax.
+The course should include introductory programming concepts and Python syntax.
 Those who have taken courses in an object-oriented computer programming language and have had the equivalent of at least one year of programming experience are exempt from this requirement.
-Java courses are offered locally or online, including through the UGA Center for Continuing Education.
+Please reach out to onlinembt@uga.edu to ask about acceptable courses if you have questions.

 Want to Learn More?